Pentagon identifies six airmen killed in plane crash in Iraq

 “We honor his memory as a true hero who served our country with courage and dedication,” Ginther said.

+From Kentucky, she entered the Air Force in 2017 and rose steadily through the enlisted ranks, earning leadership responsibilities within the squadron and deploying multiple times in support of operations in the Middle East.
+She was promoted to technical sergeant last May.

+“My prayers are with the families of the six American service-members killed in an aircraft crash in Iraq — including Tech.
+Sgt.
+Ashley Pruitt of Bardstown, Kentucky,” Kentucky Gov. Andy Beshear said on X. “They are heroes who sacrificed everything serving our country, and we, as Americans, must always remember them.”

-Pruitt, Klinner and Savino were members of the MacDill Air Force Base in Florida, which said it’s “devastated” by their loss.
+Pruitt, Klinner and Savino were based out of MacDill Air Force Base, which said it’s “devastated” by their loss.
 They were members of the 99th Air Refueling Squadron, the department’s statement said.

 “Our communities feel this loss deeply and Team MacDill will ensure their sacrifices and service to our nation are never forgotten.”

-Note: Correction: A previous version of this article misstated when Maj.
-John “Alex” Klinner was deployed.